bvbohnen/x4-projects/API Functions.md

       - Requires prior rows also be fixed.
     * borderBelow = true
       - Shows a border gap before the next row, if present.
-    * bgColor = Helper.defaultSimpleBackgroundColor
+    * bgColor = Helper.color.transparent
-      - Color, background of the row.
+      - Color, default background of the row's cells.
-      - Sets default color of cells.
     * multiSelected = false
       - Bool, row is preselected for multiselect menu tables. },